Home > Graduate Home > Dual Degrees > MACOM/MBA

 Statistics or MANA 6303 Research and Statistics

-BUAD 5301 Orientation to American Business Technology and Culture (for International Students only).
+BUAD 5301 Orientation to American Business Techniques and Culture (for International Students only).

 Prerequisites may be met with equivalent courses from another institution and do not count toward degree completion.